-Snapshot/Recording Subfolder: You can assign a given subfolder for captured file.
-Otherwise, leave this option blank to use the default setting.
+- Snapshot/Recording Subfolder: You can assign a descriptive name for the subfolder to save the captured image/video files.
+Otherwise, leave this option blank to use the default setting. - GPIO Trigger Out Retention Time Per Event: Limit the retention time of the GPIO Trigger Out function.